littlemole/diy/README.md

 # usage

-1. declare context with dependencies, then use it
+just declare context with dependencies, then use it

 ```cpp
     int main()